Promotion and Tenure Toolkit

 - Manages communication with (and concurrence from) joint appointing department, if any.

-- Independently establishes a list of external reviewers, and chooses reviewers based on this list and the Candidate's lists of potential reviewers and reviewers to exclude.
+- Independently establishes a list of external reviewers, and chooses reviewers based on this list and the Candidate's list of reviewers to exclude.

 - Generates the summary of external reviewers and adds it to the dossier.